aqlaboratory/openfold/docs/source/original_readme.md

 `--cyclic_offset` accepts a list of sequence FASTA tags.
 When the list is not empty OpenFold will apply a cyclic end-to-end offset on the sequence instead of the deafult linear offset.
 The result is that the sequence is treated as a cyclic species instead of a linear one.
-It is recommended to use the unrelaxed output with this option as we have noticed worse cyclization performance with the relaxed output.
+Note: cyclization bond is not reliably retained relaxation step, recommend using unrelaxed structure output.
 Refer to the [AfCycDesign preprint paper](https://www.biorxiv.org/content/10.1101/2023.02.25.529956v1.full) for original implementation and explanation on the usage of a cyclic offset.

 Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement)